 Why should a lead choose you over your competition?

-If you are unable to answer that question, chances are, potential customers can’t answer it either.
+If you cannot answer that question, chances are, potential customers can’t answer it either.

-In today’s competitive landscape, painting companies need a unique value proposition that makes a clear case for why they are the best choice for the job.
+In today’s competitive landscape, painting companies need a unique value proposition that clarifies why they are the best choice for the job.

 Perhaps you’re a specialty painting service, provide a lower price point, or have a different aspect of your services.